Homeschooling pros and cons: Perfect Kids?

-So why are you considering homeschooling?
-Common reasons include issues with individual schools, or maybe you have political or religious reasons.
+Common homeschool pros and cons include issues with individual schools, or maybe you have political or religious reasons.
 Perhaps you have academic concerns, or maybe there are health issues to manage.
 The underlying desire, however, must be the same, no matter what the trigger is.
-You have to WANT to homeschool.

 Those then help you pick methods and curriculum, which in turn will determine your schedule and plans for your homeschool.

 Here, when a parent chooses to bring their child home to homeschool, deschooling becomes essential.
 The damage done from a toxic environment needs healing.
 During that deschooling time is when you’ll figure out your approach and methods, whether or not you’ll use curriculum — and which one(s) — and plan out your future homeschool schedule.

 Currently, they include things like standardized curriculum that may not be developmentally appropriate, national or state standards, sex-ed and value-based teachings that some disagree with, plus a perception of an anti-religious or anti-parental-rights bias in the school.

 You and your children will both need time to reconnect.
 Take the time to learn about your children’s learning style, and research the various approaches and methods carefully.
 You may find it challenging to find curriculum that best suits your family’s lifestyle.

-Work backwards to find your vision
+Work backwards to find your reason

 However, it can be harder to “sift through” to find the true ‘why’ of your homeschool.
 When academic or religious reasons color the choice to homeschool, we can get stuck in the methods or the curriculum, and forget about the end goal.

 Why is a rigorous academic standard so important to you?
 What do you hope to achieve by making sure all areas of education are studied from your faith worldview and values?

 Lifestyle needs will affect your homeschool

 Some people homeschool for health or career reasons.
 Perhaps your child as a severe allergy or disability that makes public school dangerous to their health.
 Or maybe they are a talented child — an actor, athlete, or dancer — and they must travel a lot for their talent and career.

 Here, you still need to have an end goal in mind.
 However, your choices in methods and curricula will be determined by your family’s lifestyle, much more than other reasons.

-What is your vision for your homeschool?
+What is your reason for your homeschool?